 - Making the final presentation to the client.

 Yes, thank you, Ivory.
 The most important of all is to love what you are doing!
 You might be wondering why that is a task and not just an accompanying feeling.
 You see, to keep Ivory sane and make her actually progress, enjoyment is one of her core software parameters.

 Exactly as for the machines, enjoyment is a criterion for humans.
 We use it to guide through the very popular question: should I become a graphic designer?
-Of course, no one can answer this question for you, but, to help you decide, we have a fool-proof method.
+Of course, no one can answer this question for you, but we have a fool-proof method to help you decide.
 Try designing something!
-Ivory will generate a couple of briefs for you and your task would be to design one of them.
+Ivory will generate a couple of briefs for you, and your task would be to design one of them.
 It doesn’t matter how or where you do it, the vital part is your attitude to the process.

-So, after you finished the project ask yourself:
+So, after you finish the project, ask yourself:

 - Did I enjoy the process of creating this design?

 - Was it interesting to transform concepts into visuals?

 - Could I do this for a long time?

 If the answer is yes, then you should at least consider becoming a graphic designer!